2.3. Exploration Box

 Exploration Skills

 The Character Sheet divides the Exploration Skills into a grid with a column for each Exploration Stat and a row for each Exploration Skill category.
-The three cetegories are:
+The three categories are:

 Perception Skills